-Social procurement can be implemented in a number of ways:
+Social procurement can occur in a number of ways, including:

-While social procurement is still an emerging approach in Australia, governments in the UK and US have put policies in place to facilitate rapid uptake.
+Policy settings in the UK and US are facilitating a rapid uptake of social procurement in those countries.
 For instance, the UK Social Value Act requires public authorities to consider economic, social and environmental well-being in their public services contracts.
-The UK also introduced the Social Value Procurement Frameworks and Social Value Commissioning.

-The video below shows Western Sydney Parklands’ experience with social procurement:
+The video below demonstrates Western Sydney Parklands’ experience with social procurement: